 As Macbeth said, "Life's but a walking shadow, a poor player, that struts and frets his hour upon the stage, and then is heard no more.
 It is a tale told by an idiot, full of sound and fury, signifying nothing."
 Stay with me here folks.

 I have a love hate relationship with Facebook.
-Yes, I post a "Charleston Door of the Day photo" every morning.
+Yes, I post a photo or a picture of one of my paintings every morning or so.
 It is not unusual for me to post a candid shot of my pups with some witty comment about what they are thinking - like I really know.
-My DH and youngest daughter have threatened me with a fate worth than death should I mention them on Zuckerberg's website of public self display or in this blog for that matter.
-But I digress.

 So I have confessed my participation in the madness of this college social connection board gone awry.
 OK, hijacked by grandmothers posting pictures of their grandchildren, folks sharing photos of flowers someone sent them, gifts they received, or what they are having for dinner.
 The smart phone app "Four Square" will automatically post your location anytime you walk into a business that participates.
 (My favorite being the notification I saw one evening showing a friend of mine had just arrived at a funeral home.)